Oršić nets hat trick as Dinamo stuns Tottenham 3-0 in EL

 MILAN (AP) - Mislav Oršić scored a hat trick, including the winner in extra time, as Dinamo Zagreb stunned Tottenham 3-0 on Thursday to overturn a 2-0 deficit from the first leg and reach the Europa League quarterfinals.

-Playing just three days after its coach was handed a prison sentence and resigned, Zagreb completed an unlikely turnaround when Oršić dribbled between two Tottenham defenders and fired in a shot from the edge of the area for his third goal.
+Playing just three days after its coach was handed a prison sentenc e and resigned, Zagreb completed an unlikely turnaround when Oršić dribbled between two Tottenham defenders and fired in a shot from the edge of the area for his third goal.

 Zoran Mamic quit as Dinamo coach on Monday after Croatia’s Supreme Court confirmed his nearly five-year prison sentence for tax evasion and fraud.
 He was replaced by assistant Damir Krznar.

-And Zagreb looked better organized throughout against a Tottenham team led by Jose Mourinho, although the hosts needed more than an hour to break the deadlock.
+And Zagreb looked better organized throughout against a Tottenham team coached by Jose Mourinho, although the hosts needed more than an hour to break the deadlock.

+“I feel more than sad,” Mourinho said.
+“The basic of football is the attitude and they beat us on that.”

 Oršić delivered the opener with another great strike, collecting the ball at the left edge of the area before curling a shot into the top corner.
 Oršić then leveled the tie on aggregate in the 82nd minute with a simpler finish from inside the penalty area to set up extra time.